netlify/headlesscms.org/content/projects/sanity.md

 description: Sanity is the fully customizable, headless CMS.
 ---

-Sanity is a headless, real-time CMS where the front end is an open source React-based construction kit and the back end is a graph-oriented cloud datastore with a globally distributed CDN.
+Sanity is a hosted backend for structured content with a real-time API, globally distributed CDN, and a powerful, but simple query language.
+It comes with a open source React-based editor, that can be configured with basic JavaScript.

 ## Quick start